fp-cybrilla/fp-cybrilla.github.io/content/identity/verification/perform-bank-account-verification.md

 ### A note on working with input match threshold

 FP offers a provision to configure an input match threshold for every tenant, based on which the `confidence` level can be returned either as `very_high` or `zero`.
 If this input match threshold is not configured for a tenant then a default set of `confidence` levels would be returned based on the actual match percentage as indicated in the last 2 digits of the bank account number.
 This is a one-time configuration done before you go live.
+In case the `confidence` is `zero` it means that the bank account does not exist or there is a complete name mismatch; Either ways you should not proceed to work with this bank account.

 ## Testing